Mishra Dhatu Nigam Ltd (NSE: MIDHANI) Q3 2026 Earnings Call dated Feb. 17, 2026

 S. V. S. Narayana Murty

 Yeah.
-So the current order book execution.
-Okay.
-As the maximum period.
+So, the current order book execution.
+Okay, as the maximum period.
 Yeah.
-Total order book is 2594 crore.
-As on today two years.
+Total order book is INR2,594 crore as on today.
 Okay, so we have a timeline of two years for execution.

 Arya Shah